 - Once you set up the fingerprint authentication from the next login you can use your fingerprint authentication as an alternative of your password.
 Make sure the fingerprint authentication (Touch ID) is enabled on your iPhone or iPad (under ‘Settings/Touch ID & Passcode’ menu.

-- Login to QNB Mobile Banking, select More/Settings/Fingerprint Authentication, then disable it.
+- Login to QNB MB, select More/Settings/Fingerprint Authentication, then disable it.

 - Disable the Touch ID authentication on your iPhone or iPad itself under Settings/Touch ID & Passcode menu.

 Is it possible to login to QNB Mobile Banking without fingerprint biometric authentication?